- Restaurants & Partners

 Should I be concerned about mercury levels in seafood?

 Ocean Wise makes sustainability recommendations, not health recommendations.
-For more information on health topics including mercury, please click here.
+For more information on health topics including mercury, please click here or check out the Environmental Working Group's Seafood Calculator for best choices for human health and healthy oceans here.

 Do I have to give up sushi in order to eat sustainable seafood?